JossueE/Local-LLM-for-Robots/README.md

 > LLMs and audio models can be large.
 Ensure you have enough **disk space** and **RAM/VRAM** for your chosen settings.

 ### 🔧 General Settings (`config/settings.py`)
 All runtime settings live in **`config/settings.py`**.
-They are plain Python constants—edit the file and restart your nodes to apply changes.
+They are plain Python constants—edit the file and restart your scripts to apply changes.

 ### 📦 Model catalog (`config/models.yml`)
 Define which models Octybot uses (LLM, STT, TTS, wake-word) along with their URLs and sample rates.